mdfaris92/MockBLESDK-/README.md

-This is a MockSDK to mimic BLE SDK Data from the below parameters
+This is a MockSDK to mimic BLE SDK Data for the below parameters

         SPEED,
         SOC,